Dawesie/battleship_to_update/README.md

 - Fork or clone the repository.
 - Create a new Heroku App.
+- in settings add Config Var add PORT to key and 8000 to value.
 - Set the buildingbacks to Python and NodeJS in that order.
 - Link the Heroku App to repository.
 - Click on Deploy.